 - Maintain the work structure by updating job requirements and job descriptions for all positions

-- Support organization staff by establishing screening and interviewing processes
+- Support the organization's staff by establishing screening and interviewing processes

 - Counsel hiring managers on candidate selection

 - Conduct and analyze exit interviews and make actionable recommendations based on data